The Hollies: 1980s

-1990s–present
+1990s–2026

 In 1993, the Hollies had their 30th anniversary as a band.
 A compilation album, The Air That I Breathe: The Very Best of the Hollies, charted at No. 15 in the UK.
 This album included a new single, "The Woman I Love", which charted at No. 42 in the UK.
 Graham Nash again reunited with the Hollies to record a new version of "Peggy Sue Got Married" that featured prerecorded lead vocals by Buddy Holly, taken from an 'alternate' version of the song given to Nash by Holly's widow, María Elena Holly.
 This "Buddy Holly & the Hollies" recording opened the Not Fade Away tribute album to Holly by various artists.
 The Hollies also continued to tour and make TV appearances.

 The Hollies were awarded an Ivor Novello Award in 1995 for Outstanding Contribution to British Music.

 Allan Clarke retired in February 2000.
 He was replaced by Carl Wayne, former lead singer of the Move.
 A New Zealand Hollies Greatest Hits compilation made No. 1 in that country in 2001, dislodging the Beatles' 1 collection from the top spot.
 While re-establishing the band as a touring attraction over 2000 to mid-2004, Carl Wayne only recorded one song with them, "How Do I Survive?" the last (and only new) track on the 2003 Greatest Hits (which reached No. 21 on the UK Albums Chart).
 After Wayne's death from cancer in August 2004, he was replaced by Peter Howarth.
 Shortly afterward, Alan Coates left the band and was replaced by Steve Lauri.

 The Hollies charted at No. 21 in the UK in 2003 with the compilation album Greatest Hits from EMI in CD format.
 (EMI has released most of the Hollies' EMI music on CD over the past 25 years.)